wp-plugins/crayon-syntax-highlighter/readme.txt

 == Changelog ==

 = 1.8.4
+* Added a brand new Tag Editor in the Visual Editor toolbar! <strong>Greatly</strong> simplifies adding code to posts in the Visual Editor.
+You can also switch between Visual and HTML modes to verify your code before posting!
 * Added ability to decode HTML entities, so now you can use &lt;, &gt; etc. in the Visual Editor.
 But if you need indentation etc, you'll want to use the HTML editor for posts with Crayons.
 You can also use decode="yes/no/true/false" to set this for an individual Crayon.
 * Added ability to decode attributes, which is enabled by default to avoid seeing encoded strings in the title, and also to allow encoded angle/square brackets in the title that would otherwise clash with the Crayon tag brackets if left unencoded.
 * Added ability to use the class attribute in &lt;pre&gt; tags for specifying settings like url, mark, lang, toolbar and all other valid settings like in a normal [crayon] tag.
 This will ensure your &lt;pre&gt; tags remain valid XHTML markup even with Crayon disabled.